 Buying a Listed Building

-Buyers thinking of purchasing a Listed Building should seek advice about permissible alterations from the Conservation and Design Officer by emailing email@example.com This is particularly advisable if the building concerned is in poor condition or in need of modernisation.
+Buyers thinking of purchasing a Listed Building who would like advice about permissible alterations from one of our Conservation and Listed Buildings officers please use our pre-application advice service.
+This is particularly advisable if the building concerned is in poor condition or in need of modernisation.
 The obtaining of informal conservation advice before a purchase can avoid the possibility of serious disappointment later.